Saturday Night Under the Stars

 The sky from my backyard

 Next, I wanted to provide some examples of the dark-sky quality from my backyard.
 Living in the central part of town has its advantages, but dark skies are not one of them!
 I experience heavy light pollution from all directions.
 This makes using a light-pollution filter on my camera necessary for long exposures.
 Currently, I use the IDAS LPS clip-in filter on my Canon Rebel Xsi DSLR.
-This allows to me to capture exposures of up to 5 minutes from my backyard.
+This allows me to capture exposures of up to 5 minutes from my backyard.

 Deep-Sky Target: Edge-On Spiral Galaxy in Coma Berenices